Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Introduction

 \section{Introduction}

-The infrared (IR) behavior of Landau gauge gluon and ghost propagators is believed to be closely related to gluon and quark confinement scenarios.
-For example, the celebrated Gribov--Zwanziger/Kugo--Ojima (GZKO) color confinement scenario ~\cite{Gribov:1977wm, Kugo:1979gm, Zwanziger:1991gz, Zwanziger:2001kw, Zwanziger:2009je} prescribes that the gluon propagator $D(p)$ should vanish in the IR limit $p \to 0$ (so-called infrared suppression), while the ghost dressing function is expected to become singular (infrared enhancement).
-In a very recent paper D. Zwanziger has derived a strict bound $\lim_{p \to 0} p^{d-2} D(p)=0$ (where $d$ denotes the space-time dimension for the Landau gauge case) allowing also $D(0) \ne 0$ for $d>2$~\cite{Zwanziger:2012xg}.
+The infrared (IR) behavior of Landau gauge gluon and ghost propagators is believed to be closely related to gluon and quark confinement.
+The celebrated Gribov--Zwanziger/Kugo--Ojima (GZKO) color confinement scenario ~\cite{Gribov:1977wm, Kugo:1979gm, Zwanziger:1991gz, Zwanziger:2001kw, Zwanziger:2009je} has prescribed that the gluon propagator $D(p)$ should vanish in the IR limit $p \to 0$ (the so-called infrared suppression), while the ghost dressing function $p^2 G(p)$ was expected to become singular in this limit (infrared enhancement).

-The search for gluon and ghost propagator solutions of Dyson-Schwinger (DS) and functional renormalization group (FRG) equations showed the existence of infrared solutions exhibiting a power-like {\it scaling} behavior~\cite{vonSmekal:1997is, vonSmekal:1997vx, Alkofer:2000wg, Alkofer:2002aa, Fischer:2002hna, Fischer:2002eq, Pawlowski:2003hq, Alkofer:2004it,Fischer:2006vf} as well as regular so-called {\it decoupling} solutions providing an IR-finite limit of both the gluon propagator and the ghost dressing function~\cite{Boucaud:2007va,Boucaud:2008ji,Boucaud:2008ky,Aguilar:2008xm, Pennington:2011xs}.
-Both kinds of solutions can be realized by different IR boundary conditions for the ghost dressing function as it has been argued in \cite{Fischer:2008uz}, and both of them can support quark confinement~\cite{Braun:2007bx}.
-The decoupling solution does not agree with the GZKO scenario.
-However, it is in agreement with the refined Gribov-Zwanziger formalism \cite{Dudal:2007cw,Dudal:2008sp}.
+The search for gluon and ghost propagator solutions of Dyson-Schwinger (DS) and functional renormalization group (FRG) equations showed the existence of infrared solutions exhibiting a power-like {\it scaling} behavior~\cite{vonSmekal:1997is, vonSmekal:1997vx, Alkofer:2000wg, Alkofer:2002aa, Fischer:2002hna, Fischer:2002eq, Pawlowski:2003hq, Alkofer:2004it,Fischer:2006vf}.
+Later also regular so-called {\it decoupling} solutions providing an IR-finite limit of both the gluon propagator and the ghost dressing function~\cite{Boucaud:2007va,Boucaud:2008ji,Boucaud:2008ky,Aguilar:2008xm, Pennington:2011xs} have been found.
+Both kinds of solutions can be realized by different IR boundary conditions for the ghost dressing function as it has been argued in \cite{Fischer:2008uz}.
+As one understood immediately, both of them can support quark confinement~\cite{Braun:2007bx}, and the gluon propagator breaks reflection positivity.
+The decoupling solution cannot be reconciled with the GZKO scenario.
+However, it is in agreement with the refined Gribov-Zwanziger formalism developed in Refs.~\cite{Dudal:2007cw,Dudal:2008sp}.